The Job Search

 River Campus Libraries Employer Research Guide - Find the most important and credible information about organizations you are interested in, from news to financials and insider information.

-Our toolkit has everything to help you with your job search, from resumé examples to cover letter and personal statement guides.
+Our resources section has everything to help you with your job search, from resumé examples to cover letter guides.
 You should also consider scheduling an appointment with a career advisor for help with your search.
 Be sure to bring a copy of your resumé and/or cover letter with you to your appointment.